-The disability benefit is calculated pursuant to the same formula as the pension benefit, but without early retirement reduction.
+The disability benefit is calculated pursuant to the same formula as the pension benefit, including annual cost of living adjustments but without early retirement reduction.
 Teachers who are partially disabled and teaching on a part-time basis are entitled to benefits in proportion to the non-teaching time.
 Disability benefits cease at age 65.
 Following age 65, disability recipients convert to a superannuation allowance calculated under the provisions of the TSP.